Tancred423/FFXIV_PaissaHouseDiscordBot/README.md

 - `/help` - Get information about this bot and how to use it.
 - `/paissa` - Get detailed housing information.
+- `/announcement` - Configure a text channel to receive housing phase announcements.

 ## Transparency